CLICK FOR A CLOSER LOOKTo learn more about Gus Arriola's comic strip Gordo, you can visit Don Markstein's Toonopedia.

 For the next hour until forty-five minutes after two o’clock, not one student had come forward to confess the crime.
 Mrs. Knewlman announced that no one would be able to leave their desk to catch the school bus until someone confessed.

-Finally, at fifty minutes after two o’clock the murderer raised their hand and confessed to this horrific murder.
+Finally, at fifty minutes after two o’clock, the murderer raised their hand and confessed to this horrific crime.
 The little murderer was actually a little murderess.
 A girl by the name of Misty had stabbed Stretch Monster.
-Her reason; was that she was jealous of Kenneth’s Stretch Monster as she wanted a Stretch Monster for herself.
-She had asked Kenneth earlier if she could have it.
-Kenneth said no.
+Her reason was a mixed bag.
+She first said she just wanted to see what was inside of Stretch Monster.
+That was followed by some tearful waterworks and the full truth.
+She confessed that she was jealous of Kenneth’s Stretch Monster and wanted one for herself.
+Earlier in the day, she asked Kenneth if she could have the toy.
+Kenneth vehemently told her, "No way, Jose."

-During third recess she asked to go inside and use the restroom.
-She didn't use the restroom and and instead she purchased a five cent #2 official NFL football pencil out of the pencil machine.
-She sharpened the #2 pencil to a fine point and then carried out this act of murder.
+During third recess, she asked to go inside and use the restroom.
+She skipped the restroom and instead purchased a five-cent official NFL football pencil out of the pencil machine.
+She sharpened the pencil to a fine point and then carried out her act of murder.

-Kenneth moved onto other toys and continued to bring items for show and tell.
+Kenneth moved onto other toys and continued to bring items for Show & Tell.
 He became very popular after bringing a small plastic trash can filled with green ooze called Slime.

 This is a true story and I was there to witness it.